learnk8s/learnk8s.io/src/microsAuthentication/content.md

 default-token-vppc9   kubernetes.io/service-account-token
 ```

-**However, any workload that can read a secret in a namespace can also read the service account tokens in the same namespace.**
+**However, any workload that can read a secret in a namespace can also read the Service Account tokens in the same namespace.**

 In other words, you could have any other Pod using the same Service Account to authenticate against the Kubernetes API — effectively impersonating someone else.